mwikstrom/paramodel/README.md

 ----

+- TODO: Review done output from purge.
+Maybe it's not enough with just a single done prop?!

 - TODO: Add store.shred() for shredding PII keys and remapping mapped entities that disclosed one of the shredded scopes.